 As it is now, we are levying ever-higher taxes (rents) on a mostly non-unionized City population that has declining incomes.
 About half these families are now Latino.

 We are doing this in order to pay for the (relatively) enormous salaries, pensions and benefits of Union/CCNE members who live in places like Westbrook and Hamden.
 We are giving the Police and Fire Unions a raise, even as the typical incomes have fallen by 20% or more.

 If our focus were on City neighborhoods first and Unions second, crime would be rare and good jobs in the inner city would be plentiful.
 Politicians like DeStefano and Perez have miserably failed to do this.
 Under their watch, neighborhoods like Tramire’s have seen more and more gunshots and fewer and fewer jobs each year, as we funnel our local money out of town in ever-increasing proportions.

-you will see what is really happening in New Haven
+Read this article you will see what is really happening in New Haven